What Will be Open in Taipei During Lunar New Year 2025?

 A yellow Chinese dragon standing on a beam and three levels of people in a hotel lobby look down on it.

-Dayeh Takashimaya Department Store in Shilin also has a lion dancing event.
+Dayeh Takashimaya Department Store in Shilin also usually has a lion dancing event.
 It usually starts at 10:30 AM on the first floor.
+It’s too early for any announcement yet, but watch their Facebook page for announcements in the weeks before LNY or contact them there if you really need to know.
+Here’s the 2025 event page.

 Enjoy the Lantern Festival